ufal/npfl139/exam/questions.md

 #### Questions@:, Lecture 13 Questions
-- Describe the components of a typical latent-space model in PlaNet (the transition, observation and reward functions, the encoder) and the components of a recurrent state-space model (RSSM).
+- Describe the components of a typical latent-space model in PlaNet (the transition, observation, and reward functions; and the encoder) and the components of a recurrent state-space model (RSSM).
 [5]

 - Derive the variational lower bound on $\log p(o_{1:T} | a_{1:T})$ used in